kristuerlinckx/technovate-cloud-workshop/README.md

 * Subscribes to the topic you created for Smeagol messages
 * Writes the messages to the Firestore so they are visible on the message board.

-If everything whent well, you should be seeing messages from Smeagol on your board!
+If everything went well, you should be seeing messages from Smeagol on your board!
 ![Smeagol][step3-finished]